LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 Success on a test doesn't always mean getting exactly what you want, but it does mean a favorable outcome for you.
 To achieve Success, you have to roll at least the Success point for the Test.

 EG: You are talking to the innkeeper negotiating for a room.
-The GM calls for a Heart Test and tells you that you'll succeed on a 15, earning your party a good discount.
-Failure is a 5 and you get no discount and an undesirable room.
+The GM calls for a Heart Test and tells you that you'll succeed on a 15.
 You roll a 13 and add +2 for your Heart to get a total of 15, which means you succeed.
-You manage to negotiate a 20% discount!
+You manage to endear yourself to the innkeeper and reduce the cost from 3 Coin to 2!

+## Mixed Result

+slug: MIXED

+When you between the Success Target and five below the Target, you get a mixed result.
+Mixed results could be Success With a Cost or a Mixed Success.

-## Success With a Cost
+### Success With a Cost

 slug: SUCCESS-WITH-COST